Japanese Knotweed in Birmingham – Check out our latest case study from our Japanese Knotweed Surveyor in Birmingham.

 Japanese Knotweed in Birmingham

-On this occasion, the client had mistaken Common Dogwood (Cornus alba) for Japanese Knotweed.
+However, on this occasion, the client had mistaken Common Dogwood (Cornus alba) for Japanese Knotweed.
 Due to it’s similar appeatance, this is quite a common mistake as Dogwood has creamy white flowers, similar to those commonly seen on Japanese Knotweed in late summer.
 Therefore, we recommend looking at our identification page.

 Another plant very often misidentified as Japanese Knotweed is Common Dock.
 When Common Dock, flowers, it also looks very similar to the flowers of Japanese Knotweed.
 The client was also very aware that there are a lot of outbreaks of Japanese Knotweed in Birmingham.